The Truth About Baby Elephants

 Elephant Endotheliotropic Herpesvirus (EEHV)

-Elephant endotheliotropic herpesvirus (EEHV) is a major risk to baby elephants born in zoos.
+Elephant endotheliotropic herpesvirus (EEHV) is a major risk to all baby elephants born in zoos.
 EEHV attacks endothelial cells and ruptures blood vessels.
 The disease progresses rapidly through the body, causing catastrophic blood loss.
 The babies die of organ failure or hemorrhagic shock.

 In 2009, ABQ BioPark Zoo celebrated when 17 year-old Rozie gave birth to her first baby, a girl they named Daizy.
 In 2012, the zoo released a video in which they boasted that their “Daizy Diagnostics Lab” had allowed Daizy to “become a model of how to counteract the threat of EEHV in a captive herd.”

 Less than ten years later, Rozie had been forced to bear two more babies.
-Daizy died in 2009 at the age of five.
+Daizy died in 2015 at the age of five.
 Thorn died on Christmas day 2021 at the age of three.
 Jazmine died just eight days later.
 She was eight years old.
 All three died from EEHV.

 It is well-documented that elephants mourn their dead.
 Rozie and her mother Alice watched all three babies suffer nightmarish deaths.